 This post may contain affiliate links where I earn a small commission on your purchases at no additional cost to you.

-This year we finally tackled our exterior painting project.
-For three years we’ve focused on the interior of the house.
+We finally tackled our exterior painting project.
+For three years we focused on the interior of the house.
 After replacing our windows last winter, we are finally painting our exterior!

 I knew that I wanted our house exterior to be a dark finish to offset the lighter brick.
 However, we also decided to paint our barn.

-For the barn, I wanted to give it a fresh and classic look with white paint.
+For the barn, I wanted to give it a fresh and classic look with white exterior paint.

 But choosing a white paint can be tricky!
 So let’s break down the main elements to look for when choosing a white paint for your exterior.